zkoss/zk-mvvm-book/syntax/selectorparam.md

 **Target:** A method's parameter (for initial and command methods)

-**Purpose:** To identify that a method's parameter should be retrieved from view component of the binder.
+**Purpose:** To specify that a method's parameter should be retrieved from view component of the binder.

-The **value** element is the selector to find components.
+The **value** element is the selector for finding components.
 It uses [Selectors](http://www.zkoss.org/javadoc/latest/zk/org/zkoss/zk/ui/select/Selectors.html) to select the components.
 The base component of the selector is the view component of the binder, the component which uses ViewModel.

 If the parameter type is a Collection, binder passes the result directly.
-Otherwise it passes the first result or null if no result.
+Otherwise it passes the first result or null if there is no result.

 Example
 =======